fablabbrighton/digital-fabrication-module/docs/_course-notes/week-3-computer-controlled-cutting.md

 * Pulse rate/Frequency - too close can melt, too far apart can leave gaps
 * Coordinate system, origin is top left
 * Vector mode for cutting, raster mode for engraving (but interesting grey areas for experimentation)

+## Extraction

+Turn on the BOFA extractor (speed approx 330m3h)
+Turn on the air compressor

+## Whilst its cutting
+Always observe the cutting closely.

+## After the cut
+Leave the lid closed with the extractor on for 30 seconds If you mess up the bed, clean it up - take it to the sink and carefully clean it without bending the sheet